 You can reset the instrument to the factory settings of calibration by holding the lower two softkeys pressed while switching on the instrument (for about 10s, until the instrument beeps).

 Be careful with this function because you can also deadjust the instrument!!!

-For the exact adjustment steps please refer to 11.3.3 'Zero adjustment of the instrument'.
+For the exact adjustment steps please refer to 12.3.2 'Adjustment